patrickjeter40/patrickjeter40/README.md

 - 👋 Hi, I’m @patrickjeter40
-- 👀 I’m interested in software, boardgames,
+- 👀 I’m interested in software, boardgames, travel, nature.
 - 🌱 I’m currently learning the MERN stack.
 - 📫 How to reach me:
 linkedin.com/in/patrick-jeter